eastgenomics/primer_designer/README.md

 - [smalt][smalt-url] (0.7.6)
 - [samtools][samtools-url] (1.5)
 - GRCh37 & GRCh38 reference FASTA files
-- GRCh37 & GRCh38 [dbSNP VCF][dbsnp-url]
+- GRCh37 & GRCh38 [dbSNP VCFs][dbsnp-url]
 - Docker (optional)

 ***

 ## General Usage

-For useage with Docker, please see below.
+For usage with Docker, please see below.

 Paths to reference files may either be provided through environment variables or passing `--config` and adding paths to the `primer_designer.cfg` file, required vars are given in `example_primer_designer.cfg`.